matthiasleitner/EthernetBonjour/README.md

 As examples, you can use this library to register a small web-server running on your Arduino, which can then be easily discovered by other users on your network.
 Or use it to discover nodes offering a service your Arduino sketch can work with.
 It's just like Bonjour running on your desktop.

-**You can find here a modernized port of the original library of [http://gkaindl.com/software/arduino-ethernet/bonjour].
-This fork uses the build-on EthernetUDP class and is much simpler and with fewer helper-classes than the original code.**
+**Here you can find a modernized port of the original library from [http://gkaindl.com/software/arduino-ethernet/bonjour].
+This fork uses the build-in EthernetUDP class and is therefore much simpler and doesn't need any helper-classes anymore.**

 Documentation
 -------------